Darvaza gas crater: Exploration

 Kourounis used a custom-made Kevlar harness and multiple Technora ropes attached to a full-body aluminized suit with a self-contained breathing apparatus.
 He has since wished to descend into the crater again, carrying more equipment for better profiling of the local biome.

+Data from Carbon Mapper, a nonprofit organization based in Pasadena, California shows that the crater emitted an average of about 1,300 kilograms of methane per hour from 2022 to 2025.
+Data collected in October 2025 shows methane emission of 1,960 kilograms per hour.
+Turkmenistan has one of the highest levels of global methane emissions according to International Energy Agency.